MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 2. Select Instant cloud flow
 3. Select Manually trigger a flow
 4. Select the action Manually trigger a flow
-5. Select + Add an input > select File
+5. Select + Add an input, select File
 6. Select + New step
-7. Select AI Builder > select Extract information from documents
+7. Select AI Builder, select Extract information from documents
-8. In AI Model > <select your published model>
+8. In AI Model, select <your_model>
-9. In Form type > <select your type, <PDF>, <JPEG>, <PNG>>
+9. In Form type, select your type, PDF, JPEG, PNG
-10.	in Form > select File content from the Dynamic content list
+10.	in Form, select File content from the Dynamic content list
 11. Select + New step
 12. Search Compose (Data operation)
-13.	in Input > Select the value you want to see the value extracted
+13.	in Input, select the value you want to see the value extracted

-14.

 ## Use the formula bar to retrieve the Confidence score value from the selected item in the Form Processor  control in Power Apps